 The only storage space is under the armrest.

 At least at ICN, unlike ATL, I got a glass of champagne and nuts in a bowl (not packaged as in the famous incident at JFK) before departure.

 Taxiing from the gate I could see the windows of the Korean Air lounges.

 After takeoff the flight attendant served drinks and then diner which was the only meal on the flight.

 Korean Air provided slippers and noise-cancelling headsets on this flight but no amenity kit.
-There were razors and dental kits in the bathroom however.
+There were razors and dental supplies in the bathroom however.

 The in-flight video features were standard for Korean Air.